How to become an approved driving instructor…

 Renewal of registration- 4 years 300.00

 The driving school reserves the right to charge for any training not cancelled at least 48 hours before the date booked.
 Payment for training must be paid for in advance.
-Prepayments are refundable at the discretion of the management, on production of an official receipt (usually for medical conditions, and not including any course materials).
+Prepayments are refundable at the discretion of the management, on the production of an official receipt (usually for medical conditions, and not including any course materials).

 Any complaints will be treated very seriously and in total confidence.
-We pride ourselves in the services we provide to be professional and the information we give in any circumstances not to be misleading.
+We pride ourselves on the services we provide to be professional and the information we give in any circumstances not to be misleading.
 If you have any complaint about how any of our staff have acted please contact us by post and we will endeavour to rectify the situation as soon as possible.

 Complaints, ASHLEY NEAL Instructor Training,

 Liverpool, L9 7LG.

 We will reply in writing, within 10 working days of receiving your letter.
 You can take matters further if you are still dissatisfied by writing to: